 Planning for the new lights started in 2018 as the old lights were no longer at the required levels for training, let alone night football.
 With the support of Knox City Council and Alan Tudge MP, the Club lodged a submission for Federal Government funding under the Australian Sports Commission’s Community Sport Infrastructure Program.

-It was a great day for the Club when Alan Tudge presented a cheque for $190,000 to fund the project.
+It was a great day for the Club when Alan Tudge announced the ASC’s approval of our application for $190,000 to fund the project.
 The successful application for further funding of $24,000 from AFL Victoria under the Facility Development Program ensured that the Club’s own contribution to the project was manageable, while still significant.

 The Lights were officially switched on by Club great Kristan Wood, accompanied by three other former Club Presidents, at a ceremony on 29 August.